cam39porter/thesis/deliverables/project-proposal.md

 * This chart was produced using data from UK's HM Revenue & Customs statistics report [UK regional trade statistics: first quarter 2017](https://www.gov.uk/government/statistics/uk-regional-trade-statistics-first-quarter-2017)

-* The following list is ordered in terms likely hood to be included in our final analysis
+* The following list is ordered in terms likely hood to be included in our final analysis.

 ---